Skip to main content

 Updated over a week ago

 When a support ticket is created, it appears for administrators on the Support > Tickets page.
+Administrators receive notifications and can manage support tickets.

 Manage a support ticket